Open Source and Cloud Digital Signage

 - Is your business financially dependent on your digital signage displays?

 - You’ve installed digital menu boards in your restaurant.
 What happens if your displays go dark when you have customers to serve?
 What kind of impact will this have on your bottom line?

 These are just a few examples of what can happen when a problem causes your digital signage solution to fail.
-People who invest in displays, media player hardware and software expect a certain level of reliability and support.
+People who invest in displays, standalone player hardware, and software expect a certain level of reliability and support.
 Otherwise, they wouldn’t bother going through this process.

 It’s worth taking the time to weigh all your options before choosing a digital signage platform for your business.